objectiv/objectiv-analytics/README.md

 Objectiv is a data collection & modeling library that puts the data scientist first.

 It proposes the adoption of [a common taxonomy for analytics](https://www.objectiv.io/taxonomy), enabling a shared way to collect well-structured, pre-validated data that is ready to model on without significant gruntwork.
-Models & datasets embracing the taxonomy are reusable and interchangeable, allowing data scientists to build on knowledge and practises of others.
+Models & datasets embracing the taxonomy are reusable and interchangeable, allowing data scientists to build on knowledge and practices of others.

 ![Objectiv Pipeline](https://www.objectiv.io/docs/img/objectiv-pipeline.svg "Objectiv Pipeline")